Is gymflation real?

 "Title: 665 lbs deadlift at 188 lbs bodyweight #deadlift #pr #powerlifting #powerlifter #usapl #ipf #shortsfeed\nDescription: ",

-type = extract.dl.weight.type
+type = extract.dl.weight.type # provide schema

 ) |>